 What causes filament to get stuck in the PTFE tube?

 The main cause of filament breaking and getting stuck in Bowden tubes is brittle filament.
 Some materials, like PLA filament, tend to become brittle after they absorb too much moisture from the surrounding air.

 Leaving filament out for a long time without using it gives it ample opportunity to absorb moisture.
 The next time you print with it, it might be brittle and can easily break.
 This is why it is important to store your filament properly and use a filament dry box to limit moisture absorbtion.

-As for filament getting stuck in the short PTFE tube of a hotend, that can also have other causes, such as heat creep or a gap between the tube and the metal parts of the hotend.
+As for filament getting stuck in the short PTFE tube of a 3D printer hot end, that can also have other causes, such as heat creep or a gap between the tube and the metal parts of the hotend.

 I might write a more detailed article on clogged hotends, but for now I will just focus on how you can get the stuck filament out of the PTFE tube.